Zpetrea/Interactive-Site-Plan/README.md

 An interactive app to view a site's floor plan and display exterior and interior images of doors by clicking on the corresponding door numbers.

-(This interaction is an easy and cost-effective alternative to more advanced Matterport solutions, where the user wants an aerial view of a space and the ability to interactively view the space up close to showcase important figures/areas.)
+(This interaction is an easy and cost-effective alternative to more advanced Matterport solutions, where the user wants an aerial view of a space and the ability to interactively view the space up close to showcase important figures/areas.
+The purpose of this project was to provide a quick and efficient way for vendors and stakeholders to view the site, understand the number of exterior doors that needed to be replaced, and provide the current condition/hardware for each door's exterior/interior.
+This also assisted with the alarm system upgrade by mapping each exterior door, its location, and its alarm code ID.)

 <img width="689" height="412" alt="siteplan" src="https://github.com/user-attachments/assets/eac7ed5d-6365-4bb3-a5b1-29b03668712d" />